-- As an adult who has done so for many years, tying one's shoes.
+- As an adult who has done so for many years, tying one's shoes is implicit.

 - An adult is able to button pants and shirts without considering the steps ahead of time.

-- As a literate adult, signing his name to a check.
+- As a literate adult, signing his name to a check is implicit.

 - Brushing one's teeth is able to be completed without recalling specific steps.